EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 ### Discussion

+We note that our exploration of the stability of various zero order terms is not comprehensive; at present there are gaps in our theoretical understanding of the factors that influence stability.
+Stability properties can vary alongside the total dimensionality of the space, and we have not explored all possible permutations of involutions, reversions and various dualizations, signatures and dimensions; or interactions between multitudes of such zero order terms being present concurrently.

 All put together, the discrete setting certainly does seem to bring out the direct zero order term as the most natural choice.
 While the SPS dual brings its own unique dynamic to the table, the requirement for interpolation of field values does give one pause; it is a break from considering only field values themselves, and their immediate adjecent values on the grid; and it does raise the question, as to where one draws the line, in terms of action-at-a-distance.
 If the unique impulse response behavior of the SPS dual, hints at a dynamic that is sufficient or necessary for physical modeling, is not clear to us at present.
 And it is only on the even-dimensional spaces with an odd-grade SPS, that it results in a leapfrog-compatible update scheme.

 However, this conclusion does appear to be at odds, with the usual formulation of the Dirac electron in geometric algebra.

-We note that of the zero order terms, the direct zero order term is the most mathematically elegant, and works equally in all dimensions.
-We note that at least numerically, there exists a meaningfull difference between the one-up model, and the subset of its dynamics that we may describe with a direct zero order term; the one-up model can indeed be observed to conserve amplitudes to machine precision; whereas addition of a zero order term complicates this nice and simple picture; in pragmatic terms conservation properties are still looking excellent, but we are not certain what this means for the long term evolution of the solution.
+We note that of the direct zero order terms works equally in all dimensions.
+We note that at least numerically, there exists a meaningfull difference between the one-up model, and the subset of its dynamics that we may describe with a direct zero order term; the one-up model can indeed be observed to conserve amplitudes to machine precision; whereas addition of a zero order term complicates this nice and simple picture; in pragmatic terms conservation properties are still looking excellent for the direct zero order term, but we are not certain what this means for the long term evolution of the solution.

-In any case, the dynamics even of the more attractive zero order term, appears to be at best a computational simplification, of a subset of the dynamics of a one-up model.
+In any case, even the dynamics of the more attractive zero order term, appears to be at best a computational simplification, of a subset of the dynamics of a one-up model.

 ## Systems of equations